 Here’s an example of branded content from American Express’s digital content hub, OPEN Forum:

 American Express treats their content hub as a true publisher.
 It refrains from sales pitches and instead, focuses on offering value-adding information to its visitors.
 This is a great example of branded content.
 Explore the do’s and don’t of creating branded content.

-2. Sponsored Content
+What is Sponsored Content

 Sponsored content differs from branded content in two important ways: who the content is produced by and where the content is published.